Skip to main content

 Confidentiality Policy

 We offer our clients the highest level of confidentiality consistent with the law and the ethical framework of the British Association of Counsellors and Psychotherapists.
-Confidentiality within our service means that anything a client tells their counsellor is kept entirely private within the Teenage Mental Health team, subject to a few exceptions outlined below.
+Teenage Mental Health offers the highest level of confidentiality consistent with the law, safeguarding responsibilities and the Ethical Framework of the British Association for Counselling and Psychotherapy (BACP).

 All our counsellors meet regularly with a professionally trained supervisor to ensure that their work is to the highest standard.
 Our supervisors are included within the confidentiality of the service.